Favorite thing The Musées Royaux des Beaux Arts in Brussels is one of the best paint museums in Europe.

 This pass is valid from February till August 2006 (only for one day)

-Fondest memory: the museums
+Fondest memory the museums

-If you are staying a few days in Brussels, it might be interesting to buy a 72 h Brussels Card.
+Favorite thing If you are staying a few days in Brussels, it might be interesting to buy a 72 h Brussels Card.

 With this Brussels card, you have free access to 25 museums, free rides on the Brussels public transport (STIB/MIVB), you get a free map of the city, and 25% discounts in tourist attractions, shops, bars and restaurants.